keboola/developers-docs/extend/component/implementation/python.md

 [data folder](https://developers.keboola.com/extend/common-interface/folders/)

- **NOTE:** The `configuration` object is initialized upon access and a ValueError is thrown if the `config.json` does not exist in the data folder. e.g. `cfg = ci.configuration` may throw a ValueError even though the data folder exists and ci (CommonInterface) is properly initialized.
+ **NOTE:** The `configuration` object is initialized upon access and a ValueError is thrown if the `config.json` does not exist in the data folder.
+E.g., `cfg = ci.configuration` may throw a ValueError even though the data folder exists and ci (CommonInterface) is properly initialized.

 ```python